continued from a previous entry

 - Is There A Heaven?

 Belief in personal immortality is widespread, yet there is little if any evidence for it.
 We don’t personally know of anyone coming back from the dead to tell us about an afterlife, and after people die they appear, well, dead.
-Yet people cling to any indirect evidence they can—near-death experiences, reincarnation and ghost stories, communication with the dead, etc. However, none of this so-called evidence withstands critical scrutiny.
+Yet people cling to any indirect evidence they can—near-death experiences, reincarnation and ghost stories, communication with the dead, proclamations from preachers, etc. However, none of this so-called evidence withstands critical scrutiny.

 Modern science generally ignores this supposed evidence for an afterlife for multiple reasons.
 First, the idea of an immortal soul plays no explanatory or predictive role in the scientific study of human beings.
 Second, overwhelming evidence supports the view that consciousness ceases when brain functioning does.
 If ghosts, souls, or disembodied spirits exist, then some of the most basic ideas of modern science are mistaken—which is very unlikely.

 So while personal immortality based on supernatural considerations is logically possible, it’s easy to see that it isn’t very plausible.
 In the end, wishful thinking best explains belief in immortality, not reason and evidence.
-Therefore, I live under the assumption that my consciousness depends on a functioning brain and when my brain ceases to functions so will I. When I die, I doubt that I’ll move to a better neighborhood.
+Therefore, I live under the assumption that my consciousness depends on a functioning brain, and when my brain ceases to functions so will I. When I die, I doubt that I’ll move to a better neighborhood.

-- Death Is Bad For Us
+- Death Is Bad

 Others, including many intellectuals, claim that death is really good for us because immortality would be boring, hopeless, or meaningless.
 But people who say such things either really want to die or they deceive themselves.
-I think it’s generally the latter—they adapt their preferences to what seems inescapable.
+I think it’s usually the latter—they adapt their preferences to what seems inescapable.
 Happy, healthy people almost never want to die and are despondent upon receiving a death sentence.
 People cry at the funerals of their loved ones, accepting death only because they think it’s inevitable.
-I doubt they would be so accepting if they thought death avoidable.
+I doubt they would be so accepting if they thought death was avoidable.